 The Linda and Mitch Hart eCenter, located at the SMU-in-Plano campus, has created a dedicated space for The Guildhall at SMU.
 With approximately 48,000 square feet divided between two floors, The Guildhall includes nine classrooms, three project studios, labs, 10 group project rooms, and separate faculty and staff offices.
 The project studios have been designed to simulate an industry studio environment where teams work together to complete projects.
-The Guildhall at SMU features motion capture capabilities, with a dedicated motion capture lab, and the new ShapeWrap III system.
-This motion capture system enables students to capture the physical movements of their characters.
 A dedicated sound recording and video editing studio is also located at The Guildhall.
 Students use the sound studio to record music and dialog for their game projects.
 The video editing equipment, with the industry standard HD Avid media video editing suite, is used to edit movies and game trailers.
 Every student at The Guildhall receives a laptop optimized for game development, supplemented by dedicated computers and servers throughout the building and connected via a gigabit network.

-The Guildhall at SMU houses the state-of-the-art THQ Usability Lab, which opened in the summer of 2010.
-This collaboration between SMU and THQ Inc. provides students and faculty valuable hands-on access to professional video game usability equipment.
-Students also have access to a lab donated by Intel Corp. that is used for research into multiprocessing and advanced computers graphics used in games.
+The Guildhall at SMU houses the Usability Lab, which opened in the summer of 2010.
+This lab provides students and faculty valuable hands-on access to professional video game usability equipment.
+Students also have access to a lab with equipment donated by Intel Corp. that is used for research into multiprocessing and advanced computers graphics used in games.